 Corezon has produced over a dozen of plays and has collaborated with important institutions in the development of artistic projects, such as: Hispanic Federation, The World Bank Group, Society of Educational Arts, Comisonado Dominicano de Cultura en los Estados Unidos, Teatro Círculo, and HB Studio.

-To produce new and relevant work of Latin American and Spanish theater to broader audiences.
 We seek stories that we consider essential to help expand the values of the Hispanic perspective.
 We believe in he power of audiovisual and performing arts to achieve entertainment and catharsis; as well as a tool to achieve justice and peace through denunciation.
 We also pursuit to make a contribution in the cultural education of the citizens, especially in the Hispanic community.

 - Telling stories of social justice through the Hispanic perspective.

 - Giving a voice to the Latin American community through the arts.

 - Bringing Hispanic and multicultural plays to NYC stages.

 - Highlighting Latin American culture and talents.

 - Challenging the lack of knowledge that exists about our Latin American culture.